 Founded in 1915, the school influenced some of the most talented dancers of the era including the renowned, Louise Brooks before her acting career.

 The school that trained some of the best and brightest dancers closed down in 1931 due to Ruth St. Denis’s divorce from Ted Shawn.
 The timing of its closure came shortly after the roaring twenties had come to a terrifying close as the economy plunged into ruin.
 The great parties were over and by the 1930s the public had grown tired of F. Scott Fitzgerald’s rosy descriptions of parties that seemed unthinkable under the crushing weight of the stock market crash.

-As such, Denishawn School of Dancing and Related Arts’ closure was part of larger events that led to many dancers who had glamorous careers through the 1920s into obscurity.
+As such, the Denishawn School of Dancing and Related Arts’ closure was part of larger events that led many dancers who had glamorous careers through the 1920s into obscurity.

 Here we are going to dust off the pages and shed some light on these incredible dancers who helped make the Jazz Age what it was.

 These great dancers were all the rage in years past.
 People would come from miles around just to get a glimpse of such talent.
 When on the dance floor.